casperykchan/blog/java/005_java_pass_by_what.md

 System.out.println(one);
 ```

-So what is the answer after all?
+The answers seem to be contradicting to each other.

+Weirdly, we need to take a step back to think about how pointer in C++ works.
+It may sound absurd but bear with me.

-In C++, pointers (int*) and references (int&) are pass-by-reference, while object types are pass-by-copy.
+In C++, pointers (say int*) and references (say int&) are pass-by-reference, while object types are pass-by-copy.

 In Java, direct pointer manipulation is not supported,
 so method calls only accept arguments in form of primitive/object types.
-But is it really passing the object naively just by the look of the method signature?
+But is it really passing the object naively by the look of method signature?

-Turns out, Java is actually "pass pointer by copy, in form of referenced object".
+Turns out, Java is actually "pass by copy **as pointer in form of referenced object**".

 WTH does that mean?

-To put in C++ context, it is pointer with pass-by-copy
+To put that in C++ context, it is **pointer with pass-by-copy** (which actually does not exist.)
+As an imaginary example:

 ```
 public static void changeId_copy_of_reference(ID* one_pointer_copy) {
     ID two = new ID("TWO");